sofmeright/stagefreight-glc/README.md

 | freight_docker_path_3 | 🚫 | "" | The full image path to push (i.e. prplanit/stagefreight) |
 | freight_docker_registry_3 | 🚫 | "" | A friendly name used in logs to identify this registry. |

-### GitLab CI/CD Inputs
+### GitLab Instance Config

-Inputs that configure GitLab Job behavior
+These are necessary for upload tasks, etc.

 | Name | Required | Default | Description |
 |------|----------|---------|-------------|
 | gitlab_domain | ✅ | "" | GitLab domain used to locate repository folders for uploads, etc. |

-### Gitlab- Release Info (Currently supports Docker Hub only.)
+### Gitlab Release Linking only work with Docker for now

-Configures embedding of the Docker Hub image into the release page.
+Configures embedding of the Docker Hub image into the release page

 | Name | Required | Default | Description |
 |------|----------|---------|-------------|